Faculty & Staff

 Michelle Knollenberg

-Lower Elementary Assistant, Paw Paw Room/Before Care Teacher
+Lower Elementary Assistant, Before Care Teacher

 Michelle was introduced to Montessori over ten years ago when a Montessori preschool began renting space from the church she was attending.
 There was an opening for a teaching assistant, and since she loved working with children and enjoyed teaching Sunday school, she decided to apply.
 In 2010 she completed the Assistant Paraprofessional Course at Seton Montessori and began working at Little Explorers Montessori School, where she was an assistant for ten years in their Primary Program.